prashant3286/prashant3286/README.md

 - 👋 Hey there, I'm Prashant Bhandari :computer: !!!Techno geek!!!
-- 🌱 I am currently learning Natural Language Processing
-- ..
-I am interested in Python and AI,Machine learning,JAVA,Python
+-
 - 🔭 Worked as a R&D intern in Javra Software B.V.
-- :heartbeat: :heartbeat: Love to collaborate for research work in AI especially NLP and Computer Vision
+- :heartbeat: :heartbeat: Love to collaborate for research work in Data Science
-- 📄 Graduating in 2021 with Bachelor of Engineering in Computer Science
+- 📄 Graduated in 2021 with Bachelor of Engineering in Computer Science

 ### Connect with me: